callmcgovern/Metagenomics-Analyses/README.md

 # Metagenomics-Analyses
-16S rRNA metagenomics analyses performed during graduate school
+This is a collection of 16S rRNA metagenomics analyses.